The following visas are available to individuals who are qualified to work or train in an

 not be impacted by these removed occupations unless you apply for a further skilled visa or are changing your occupation or employer.

-Caveats on occupations apply to certain occupations for the purposes of the
+Caveats on occupations apply to certain occupations for the purposes of subclass 186 and TSS visa programs

-Changes (including addition of) occupational caveats will only impact on new applications lodged after the commencement of a new instrument.
-Applications which were already lodged before the change will
+only impact new applications lodged after the commencement of a new instrument.
+Applications lodged before the change will

 not be impacted.